Seneca-CDOT/my-photohub/CONTRIBUTING.md

 # Getting Started

-Install [Node.js](https://nodejs.org/) if you haven't already, and run to install project dependencies:
+Install [Node.js](https://nodejs.org/) and run the following command to install project dependencies:
 `npm install`

 To start the local site use: